 Bellevarde: This section of the resort also offers a range of skiing levels.
 It has three different slopes which face three different directions in a triangle-shaped bowl.

 Le Fornet: This section is the serene area in the resort, with easy and long open pistes for skiing.
 Definitely more my style!
 Val d’Isère is known to have spectacular and heavy snowfall providing skiers with some of the best snow coverage in all of Europe all season long, so it’s definitely worthy of being one of the best ski resorts in France for that reason alone!

 Val d’Isère has many unique facilities including spectacular chalets made out of wood and stone, world-class hotels, restaurants, and boutiques.
 Other attractions include luxury spas, a cinema, a sports center which has a really nice swimming pool, a climbing wall, a squash court, and a gym.
 It is no wonder this resort is a top pick for a lot of French and British vacationers, making it one of the best French ski resorts to visit.
 Val d’Isère is a great spot for a family visit.
 There is something for people of all ages to enjoy here.

 Have you been to one of these French ski resorts?
-What are some of the best French ski resorts out there?
+What are some of the prettiest ski resorts in France in your opinion?

 PIN my best ski resorts in France post: